Frequently Asked Questions about UT CAP

 21. But I really want to major in fine arts or architecture.
 What should I do?

 You have the option of staying at UT Arlington and applying for admission to UT Arlington’s nationally accredited fine arts or architecture programs.
 If you prefer to go to UT-Austin, then you will have to choose a major other than fine arts or architecture.
-And remember that the only guaranteed programs for CAP students are the School of Undergraduate Studies, College of Liberal Arts and the College of Natural Sciences.
+And remember that the only guaranteed programs for CAP students are the School of Undergraduate Studies and College of Liberal Arts.
 Music is the only fine arts program for which CAP students may apply.
 CAP students who want to major in music will compete with all other students who are trying to gain admission to the School of Music.

 22. What can I do to increase my chances of getting into one of the non-guaranteed programs?